josteink/le-godaddy-dns/README.md

 You can put the last section in a script and add as a cronjob to ensure your certificates gets auto-renewed.

-You can optionally inspect thatsub they look like they should
+You can optionally inspect that they look like they should

 ````bash
 find . -name fullchain.pem -exec openssl x509 -in '{}' -text -noout \;